Skip to main content

 New York Transit Museum

-99 Schermerhorn St., Brooklyn, New York City, New York
+99 Schermerhorn St., Brooklyn, New York City, NY

 At the New York Transit Museum, visitors get a firsthand taste of the city’s history with vintage streetcars, historical photos, and rotating exhibits.
 Centrally located in a 1936 subway station in Downtown Brooklyn, the museum is popular with families for its hands-on, large-scale exhibits.